Fedora Silverblue: Ultimate Post Installation Guide

 As we have most likely installed Fedora Silverblue on a SSD, we check if TRIM is enabled.
 You might find TRIM is not working if you have opted to encrypt your data when installing Fedora Silverblue.

-columns.
+lsblk --discardLook for the output in the DISC-GRAN and DISC-MAX columns.
 Non-zero values indicate that the device supports discards.
 If you have opted to encrypt your disk during installation of Fedora Silverblue, your output might look like the one below.

 NAME DISC-ALN DISC-GRAN DISC-MAX DISC-ZERO